soobakjonmat/Python-Binance-Trade-Assister/README.md

 ### Commands
 - b - Buy
 - s - Sell
-- c - Change trading currency between fiat and crypto
+- t - Change trading currency between fiat and crypto
+- c {1 ~ number of open orders} - Cancel an order. "c 1" or "c" will cancel the most recent created order and "c {number of current open orders}" will cancel the earliest created order.

 To update:
 - Trading Amount - Enter a number